 Do Businesses Need Revenue Projections to Get Funded?

-Many businesses are hesitant to take out loans because they don’t know what their future will look like.
-What if a series of unforeseen expenses arises when they’re supposed to be making monthly payments?
-It’s completely understandable to anticipate these circumstances in the near future.
-But that just means you have to factor them into your projections for demand and revenue.
+Many businesses hesitate to take out loans because they don’t know what their future will look like.
+What if a series of unforeseen expenses arise when they’re supposed to be making monthly payments?
+It’s entirely understandable for anticipate these circumstances in the near future.
+But that means you have to factor them into your projections for demand and revenue.

 Get Your Documents and Books In Order

 Before you fill out your first application, it’s imperative to make sure your books and financial statements are up to date.
-This will confirm whether or not your idea of your business’s financial health is truly accurate.
+This will confirm whether or not your idea of your business’s financial health is genuinely accurate.
 For example, you might not have noticed a slight decline in profitability over the past few months because it did not impact day-to-day operations.
-But this will certainly impact the borrowing amount, terms, and interest rates available to you.
+But this will undoubtedly affect the borrowing amount, terms, and interest rates available to you.

 Knowing this information like the back of your hand will also make you seem more organized and responsible.
-Don’t assume that because you can still get approved with poor credit and rocky cash flow, institutions won’t ask about these issues.
+Don’t assume that institutions won’t ask about these issues because you can still get approved with poor credit and rocky cash flow.
 In summary, be prepared to explain how you got into your current dilemma and what you plan to do to prevent it from happening again.

 How Do Successful Businesses Use Business Loans?

-Unless you are applying for a business loan from a bank, you probably won’t have to disclose the purpose of the loan.
-Remember, banks prefer to lend large amounts with long terms.
-These are the tools required for major investments, and the wrong investment of this magnitude could spell a business’s demise.
+Unless you are applying for a business loan from a bank, you probably won’t have to disclose the loan’s purpose.
+Remember, banks prefer to lend large amounts with extended terms.
+These are the tools required for significant investments, and the wrong investment of this magnitude could spell a business’s demise.
 Hence, if the bank believes your investment is too risky, they might reject your application exclusively on those grounds.

-Alternative business financing companies aren’t as concerned with the purpose of the loan because they’ve already reviewed the criteria from the previous section.
+Alternative business financing companies aren’t as concerned with the loan’s purpose because they’ve already reviewed the criteria from the previous section.
 They know you have a solid plan for your business’s future and aren’t on a downward decline.
 This is very different from the inevitable cash flow crunch.